Green Blockchain Crypto

 PoW is a consensus mechanism used to validate transactions in a blockchain network.
 It demands a lot of computational power as the nodes of a blockchain network need to solve complex mathematical problems to validate transactions.

 However, a more refined consensus algorithm is available that significantly brings down the computational power required to validate transactions, known as proof-of-stake (PoS).
 Also, there are other consensus algorithms, like delegated proof-of-stake (DPoS), that require low computational power to record transactions.
-We utilize these consensus algorithms to create green blockchains or cryptocurrencies that are energy efficient.
+We utilize these consensus algorithms to create green blockchains or cryptocurrencies that are energy-efficient.

 Let’s take a deep dive into the concept of green blockchain and understand how it helps to bring down the overall carbon footprint of the blockchain industry.